1856: The Preaching of Sojourner Truth and the Caning of Charles Sumner

 Big Idea

-Conflict over the morality of slavery led to outbreaks of violence in the U.S. capitol and eventually to the Civil War.
-Abolitionists continued to highlight the disparities between White rhetoric around freedom and the legal statutes denying this freedom to Black Americans.
+Conflict over the morality of slavery led to outbreaks of violence in the U.S. capitol.
+Abolitionists, such as Sojourner Truth, continued to highlight the disparities between White rhetoric around freedom and the legal statutes denying this freedom to Black Americans, and especially to Black women.

 Black and white photo of Charles Sumner